wenyaoxue/expensereportutils/journal.md

 * starting to change the front end: directed fetch to the new backend, made sure i can get the string, also added a "last sync" timestamp
 * 7 min today's journal
 * 41 min fiddling around, reacquainting myself with java, maven, json - changed my one path to return the json file (as a json string), updated the front end - restored to the same front end as v2
+## 12/22 and 12/23 (a long time - i am not a words person)
+* finished a full draft of both mission statements
+## 12/23 23:15 -
+* updated getexprep: catch filenotfound, return []
+* added getcats: incl fe fetch, generate default if not found
+* added front end config/BaseURL and APIReqs - that's what we used with the fs project to do get, post, put, delete (i had been using fetch for above 2) + `npm i axios` + `npm audit fix --force` -> a bunch of errors :(